devhausleipzigacademy/ccl-lessons/command-line-ideas/primer.md

-# The six fundamental challenges of machine code
+# The six challenges of machine code

 The machine language a CPU
 understands is optimized for fast execution, but is far from being convenient to